 Another major theme in Lesák’s oeuvre that comes to the fore in the second part of the exhibition is the multiplicity of aspects that an object presents to the viewer.
 Striving to record all its dimensions and the concurrence of surface, form, and volume, he devotes himself to classics of art history as well as the representation of motifs he finds in nature.
 The series Equivalents (2020) and Woodland (2014) delineate erratic granite boulders.
 The rock formations are characteristic of the northern part of the Waldviertel region, where Lesák has lived for some years.
 The different partial views, which complement each other, always incorporate a reconstruction of the parts that are hidden from view.
 The embossed digits are explained by the referential system that the artist has devised to chart the objects and their position relative to one another, as well as to a numbering scheme associated with a large model kit that lets him manufacture different formations.
 The series Hermes (2012) and Hermes Pointed with Light (2003), meanwhile, zoom in on a statue by the ancient sculptor Praxiteles that was found in the Temple of Hera at Olympia in 1877; plaster casts are in the collections of many art schools.

-A defining characteristic of Lesák’s art is the combination of meticulous scientific precision with a keen awareness of the limitations of his own perceptions, illustrating the profound ambivalence of mechanical accuracy.
-Insistently probing the interaction between the mind’s apprehension of the world and its description, the artist ultimately gestures toward the looming question of the nature of reality.
+Lesák’s works are defined by a combination of painstaking accuracy and a frank acknowledgment of the limitations of the artist’s own perceptions; they visualize the consequent ambivalence of preciseness.
+His comprehensive study of the nexus between the mind’s apperception of the world and its description ultimately gestures toward the looming question of the nature of reality itself.